gsa-oes/office-of-evaluation-sciences/_projects/2107-describing-candidate-assessments.md

 <a href="/assets/files/2107-full-report.pdf" target="_blank">Read the full report.</a>

-Verify the upload date of the Analysis Plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2107-describing-candidate-assessments-analysis-plan.pdf">on GitHub</a>.
+Verify the upload date of the Analysis Plan <a class="usa-link usa-link--external" href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2107-describing-candidate-assessments-analysis-plan.pdf">on GitHub</a>.